Impro-Visor/Impro-Visor/README.txt

 grammars.
 This is done through OSC (Open Sound Control).
 This will be presented in a talk at the ICCC (International Conference on Computational Creativity) June 2019 by students Andy Vainauskas and Rachel Goldstein from Santa Clara University.
-A special grammar construct muse-switch was introduce to facilitate this new feature.
+A special grammar construct muse-switch was introduced to facilitate this new feature.

 Now transposing a chord symbol NC leaves it as is, rather than turning it into